chvlyl/chvlyl.github.io/_posts/2015-03-09-github-website-setup.md

   2. Create an account in GitHub.
   3. Create a repository username.github.io, replacing username with your GitHub username.
   4. I used the website templates from [Jonathan Mcglone](http://jmcglone.com/guides/github-pages/) and [Yihui](http://yihui.name/).
+  5. Copy the template into your github repository.
+You have to learn some github basics about how to push a file into the respository.

-Step 2: setup the cutom domain with GoDaddy:
+Step 2: setup the custom domain with GoDaddy:
   1. Go to [GoDaddy](www.godaddy.com) and buy my own domain name statchen.com.
   2. Go to GoDaddy *Zone File Editor*:
   3. At *A(Host)* section add `Host:@ Points to: 192.30.252.153`  and `Host:@ Points to: 192.30.252.154`